manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ### Usage on interface types (`implements` clause)

-When applied to an interface in a delegate class's `implements` clause, it prevents that interface from being "inherited" by delegators.
-The interface becomes a private capability of the delegate, often for internal implementation details.
+When applied to an interface in a class's `implements` clause, it prevents that interface from being delegated to by a composite.
+The interface becomes an internal capability within the class, often for implementation details.
 ```java
 class FooPart implements Foo, @internal Bar { ... }